Newton's theorem of revolving orbits: Quantitative formula

 In other words, the application of an arbitrary central force F(r) to a nearly circular elliptical orbit can accelerate the angular motion by the factor k without affecting the radial motion significantly.
 If an elliptical orbit is stationary, the particle rotates about the center of force by 180° as it moves from one end of the long axis to the other (the two apses).
-Thus, the corresponding apsidal angle α for a general central force equals k×180°, using the general law θ_{2} = k θ_{1}.
+Thus, the corresponding apsidal angle α for a general central force equals k × 180°, using the general law θ_{2} = kθ_{1}.

 Examples

 Newton illustrates his formula with three examples.
 In the first two, the central force is a power law, F(r) = r^{n−3}, so C(r) is proportional to r^{n}.
 The formula above indicates that the angular motion is multiplied by a factor k = 1/√n, so that the apsidal angle α equals 180°/√n.

 This angular scaling can be seen in the apsidal precession, i.e., in the gradual rotation of the long axis of the ellipse (Figure 3).
-As noted above, the orbit as a whole rotates with a mean angular speed Ω=(k−1)ω, where ω equals the mean angular speed of the particle about the stationary ellipse.
-If the particle requires a time T to move from one apse to the other, this implies that, in the same time, the long axis will rotate by an angle β = ΩT = (k − 1)ωT = (k − 1)×180°.
+As noted above, the orbit as a whole rotates with a mean angular speed Ω = (k − 1)ω, where ω equals the mean angular speed of the particle about the stationary ellipse.
+If the particle requires a time T to move from one apse to the other, this implies that, in the same time, the long axis will rotate by an angle β = ΩT = (k − 1)ωT = (k − 1) × 180°.
 For an inverse-square law such as Newton's law of universal gravitation, where n equals 1, there is no angular scaling (k = 1), the apsidal angle α is 180°, and the elliptical orbit is stationary (Ω = β = 0).